miguel-r-s/CellularAutomata/README.md

 The previous result for Assimilation (4567/345) looks like a superposition of two peaks.
 Let's see if that's true by running the experiment for other grid sizes.

+# To do
+Evaluate the performance bottlenecks.
+The bottlenecks are likely related to the copying of the previous state before the calculation of the next one.
+If that's the case, one possible solution is to loop through the board twice.
+First round stores the living cells for the next generation in an array, second round sets the board to the new configuration.
+It's not possible (AFAIK) to do this in a single round since it's necessary to know the previous state during the calculations of the next step.